GrabNetworks/grabpress/src/README.txt

 == Changelog ==

-**NOTICE: WordPress 3.5 is NOT supported at this time** = 2.0.3 =
+**NOTICE: WordPress 3.5 is NOT supported at this time** = 2.0.4 =
+*Features:*

+ * AUTO-401: Creating a post from the catalog tab will add the video keywords to the tags of the post.
+ * AUTO-434: As a WordPress Editor, I want the preview image of the video to be used as the Featured Image of my post, when creating a post via AutoPoster or through the Catalog Tab.
+ * AUTO-447: As a Product Owner, I want to track the WordPress version of each GrabPress installation.
+ * AUTO-448: As a Product Ownver, I want to track the GrabPress version of each installation.
+ * AUTO-465: As a publisher, I want to set the default width and height for all player embeds, so I can better control the look and feel of my site.
+ * AUTO-480: As a WordPress Plug-in Developer, I want to use the version of JQueryUI packaged with WordPress.

+= 2.0.3 =

  * Removed feature to insert video while creating a new post, as it was breaking core WordPress functionality.